scs-edpo/lab10-camunda-cloud-get-started/README.md

 2. Switch to the **API** tab.
 3. Create a new client credential and either note down the **client id** and **client secret**, or download the credentials file.

+## Execute the Process

+Once you have your credentials, the easiest way to run the example is to start the [ProcessApplication](/spring/src/main/java/io/camunda/getstarted/ProcessApplication.java) Spring Boot application.
+It will directly connect to Camunda Cloud services and you do not need to run the Docker-compose file.
+Attention: You need to configure your Camunda Cloud Connection credentials in the [application.properties](/spring/src/main/resources/application.properties) file and put the ''Self-managed local Zeebe''' parameters in comments.

 # Model the process